miielab/miienlp/miienlp/ocr/README.md

 # Optical Character Recognition (OCR)

 ## What does it do?
 This platform will perform OCR on images, converting images containing text into text files.
 Specifically, it will perform [Google Vision OCR](https://cloud.google.com/vision/docs/ocr).
-Previous research has shown that Google Vision tends to outperform Tesseract's accuracy.
-However, Tesseract is a free, open-source software while Google Vision is not.
-Here is a summary of how to use this platform, and what customizations are available with both types of analyses.

 ## OCR Software Comparison Review